 TIMEFRAME ACTION RESPONSIBILITY Year 1 Short Term (2-5 Years) Mid Term (Years 5-10) Long Term (11-20 Years) Ongoing A3.3 Identify locations for additional playgrounds that meet universal design criteria.
 Ensure that universal design principles are integrated within new park enhancements whenever possible.
 Increase awareness of universal design efforts through a community awareness campaign.
 Lead: Public Works Partner(s): Community Development, Communications • A3.4 Design spaces in all improved and new parks to form different visual and auditory site experiences and to serve the needs of visitors with sensory sensitivity.
-Lead: Public Works Partner(s): Community Development, Engineering • GOAI #4: Create safe park environments year-round a and improve perceptions s of se curity.
-A4.1 Engage community members and park users to better understand safety concerns.
+Lead: Public Works Partner(s): Community Development, Engineering • GOAL . #4: Create safe park environments year-round a and improve perceptions s of se curity.
+A4.]
+Engage community members and park users to better understand safety concerns.
 Utilize this information to design strategies to address concerns.
 Lead: Public Works Partner(s): Community Development • A4.2 Perform a park safety audit to evaluate the relative safety of parks and greenspace areas.
 Involve community members in the assessment of the physical environment in terms of fear of crime and safety concerns.
 The findings from the audits will inform the action plan to enhance park safety.
 Lead: Public Works Partner(s): Community Development, Police • A4.3 Consider, thorough conversations with community members, measures such as a security camera program for parks and greenspaces with crime related issues.
-Lead: Public Works Partner(s): Community Development, IT • GOAI . #5: Connect people to information about their p oark and greenspace sys stem to o increa se visi tation.
+Lead: Public Works Partner(s): Community Development, IT • GOAL . #5: Connect people to information about their p oark and greenspace sys stem to o increa se visi tation.
 A5.1 Consider updates to the City's webpage on parks with a focus on user-friendly access to up-to-date information about park sites, events and volunteer opportunities.
-Lead: Public Works Partner(s): Administration, Communications • • A5.2 Complete an analysis of marketing and communication resources to identify the desired target market and the best suited tactics.
+Lead: Administration, Communications Partner(s): Public Works, Stormwater • • A5.2 Complete an analysis of marketing and communication resources to identify the desired target market and the best suited tactics.
 Evaluate strategy on a regular interval to increase reach and engagement among targeted audiences.
-Lead: Public Works Partner(s): Administration, Communications, • • ŧ ACTION A5.3 Develop a professionally driven signage and universal design wayfinding strategy for the entire parks and greenspace system that reflects the City's brand and helps people find their way to and around the City's park A5.4 Establish an online dashboard to track performance metrics, provide transparency and build trust as projects and action items are implemented.
+Lead: Administration, Communications Partner(s): Public Works • •

+ACTION A5.3 Develop a professionally driven signage and universal design wayfinding strategy for the entire parks and greenspace system that reflects the City's brand and helps people find their way to and around the City's parks A5.4 Establish an online dashboard to track performance metrics, provide transparency and build trust as projects and action items are implemented.

-TIMEFRAME RESPONSIBILITY Year 1 Short Term (2-5 Years) Mid Term (Years 5-10) Long Term (11-20 Years) Ongoing and the t e arks.
-Lead: Administration, Communications, Public Works Partner(s): Henderson County, Non-profits • ncy Ms Lead: Administration Partner(s): Public Works • • fairness and the premise that everyone deserves access to a great public park.
+TIMEFRAME RESPONSIBILITY Year 1 Short Term (2-5 Years) Mid Term (Years 5-10) Long Term (11-20 Years) Ongoing and T the It le Darks.
+Lead: Administration, Communications, Public Works Partner(s): Henderson County, • ncy ems Non-profits Lead: Administration, Communications Partner(s): Public Works • •